vickicello/rails_js_us_hikes_app/NOTES.md

 -add username to comments somehow

--figure out which actions and routes are needed for comments
+-figure out which actions and routes are needed for comments - create and destroy